-Consent or Legitimate Interest - By making contact with us, whether you buy our products or services, made an enquiry, met at a trade or networking event, subscribed to newsletters and such, we are taking this as a legitimate interest to keep you informed via email updates (or whichever medium you provided or contact) about our services.
-Unless my software fails, when you make contact, your details will be added into my database.
-This will send you an automated ‘welcome note’, informing you that you are now stored in my database, what I do with your details, how long I keep them for, what you will receive from me.
-It also offers you an easy unsubscribe facility (as will all my marketing emails).
-Unsubscribing from tips and updates in no way affects the service you receive from us, now or in the future.
+Consent or Legitimate Interest - By making contact with us, whether you buy our products or services, download a free eBook or guide, make an enquiry, meet at a trade or networking event, subscribe to newsletters and such, we are taking this as a legitimate interest to keep you informed via email updates (or whichever medium you provided or contact) about our services.
+When you make contact, your details will be added into my database.
+All our emails offer you an easy unsubscribe facility.
+Unsubscribing in no way affects the service you receive from us, now or in the future.
+It just means the email software I use to send out email marketing, CRM and GDPR consent tips, won't send you any emails.

 Subject Access Request - You are allowed to request to see the information I store about you.
 You will need to provide government approved photo proof of who you are before asking to see a copy of your information.
-In general though, I keep your name, job title, organisation, phone, address and email details.
+In general though, I keep your name, job title, organisation, phone, address and email details if you provided them.

 Staff and representatives training - Everyone is given an overview of the new rules and how this organisation wants them to act with regards your data and the GDPR.
 Re-training is done on a 6 monthly basis.

 Unsubscribing from our emails - All marketing emails have an unsubscribe link at the bottom of all our emails.
-We don’t want to send you stuff if you don’t read it, don’t want it, or don’t see it (maybe it goes in your junk folder).
+We don’t want to send you stuff if you don’t read it, don’t want it, or don’t see it (maybe it goes in your junk folder) so we routinely delete emails from our newsletter) and similar email lists if no interaction happens after subscribing.
 We want you to unsubscribe if you don’t want our emails.
 Unsubscribing from updates in no way affects the service you receive from us, now or in the future.

 Data accuracy - We are keen to keep the details about you accurate.
 You can see the information we store on you by clicking on the relevant link at the bottom of every email we send you.
 This link will also be int eh ‘welcome note to all newly added contacts’.
 In addition, we send an annual ‘Spring Clean’ email to all contacts - a reminder that their details are in our systems, a reminder to check them, and an easy route to unsubscribe.
 The information we store depends on who it is.
 If you a general contact, we will only store your contact details, and make notes about what we discussed when we met you.